 Using a Consent Management Platform, like our partners at OneTrust, a leading risk management solution provider, your enterprise has the framework you need to manage this rapid change.
 Working with partners to integrate these platforms yield significant benefits in terms of speed to value and resource efficiency.
 That said, Adswerve stands at the ready to support your evolving needs regarding consent management.

-Stay tuned for the next post in our series, “Transition to Secure, First-Party Compute.”
+Up next?
+Read all about the most significant change in the modern marketing stack with the rapid transition to the first-party context.
+Check out Part 2 in our series, “Transition to Secure, First-Party Compute.”
 In the meantime, please feel free to reach out with any questions.